 Any applicant that meets the New Member requirements will be submitted for potential membership.

-Voting will take place in August (for 2018, May for 2019 and beyond) over a two week period ending at midnight (EST) 14 days later.
+Voting will take place in May/June over a two week period ending at midnight (EST) 14 days later.

 To be accepted as a member applicants must receive supporting votes greater than half of the current membership, rounded up.